digitaltomer/Assignments/README.md

 The login and Registration form task was built to ensure login and Registration successful pages was shown to users who login and resgister using the form.

+The portfolio task was built to showcase about me, my portfolio, my services, my top skills and how to contact me.

 # Tech Stack

 **HTML**